polyurichard/lectures/Spring/spring.md

     }
 }
 ```

-## Integrating a Repository for Persistent Data Storage
+##  Repository for Persistent Data Storage

 In our previous example, we used a collection of books as the data source.
 However, in real-world applications, we need a persistent data storage solution.